security-notes/infobyte-faraday-wiki/Installation-Server.md

 # ./setup_server.sh
 ```

-After the setup script is done, run this to fire up the server
+After the setup script is done, [configure the CouchDB credentials](https://github.com/infobyte/faraday/wiki/First-steps#setup), run this to fire up the server
 ```
 $ ./faraday-server.pyc
 ```